Manage a BOS Session

 },

-"template_name": "TEMPLATE_NAME"
+"template_name": "TEMPLATE_NAME",

 }

-V2 Sessions also support several other optional arguments:
+BOS v2 sessions also support several other optional arguments:

 • --name: The session name can be specified.
 If not set, a random UUID will be generated for the name.

 • --limit: Limits the nodes that BOS will run against.
-For more information see Limit the Scope of a BOS Session

-• --stage: Sets staged_state for components rather than desired_state.
-This has no immediate effect, but can be applied at a later time.
-For more information see Stage Changes with BOS
+• The new session has no immediate effect, but can be applied at a later time.

-Create a new v1 session
+Create a v1 session

 Creating a new BOS v1 session requires the following command-line options: